Natalia, Texas

 Natalia is a city in Medina County, Texas, United States.
 The population was 1,202 at the 2020 census.
-It was founded in 1912 and was named after Natalie Pearson Nicholson, daughter of Frederick Stark Pearson, engineer, designer and builder of the Medina Dam.
+It was founded in 1912 and was named after Natalie Pearson Nicholson, daughter of Frederick Stark Pearson, an engineer, designer and builder of the Medina Dam.

-Natalia is part of the San Antonio Metropolitan Statistical Area.
+Natalia is part of the San Antonio metropolitan area.

 Geography

 Natalia is located approximately 30 mi (48 km) southwest of Downtown San Antonio in Medina County.

 According to the United States Census Bureau, the city has a total area of 1.391 sqmi, is land and 0.002 sqmi, is water.

 Natalia is located on State Highway 132 and is adjacent to Interstate 35.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Natalia has a humid subtropical climate, abbreviated "Cfa" on climate maps.